cheertsang/Personal/LaMeraChimba_PreliminaryDesign.md

 The specifications of the current PF300 plant design within this report were obtained from the [OnShape model](https://cad.onshape.com/documents/c2d1f86405270e814e117305/w/5a99281e258edb48b9d633f5/e/6bae3d77db5722cca1e4684c) created by AIDE Template.

-In the current PF300 plant design there are two separate pieces of corrugated HDPE pipe that needs to be welded together at a $30\degree$ angle (Figure 2).
+In the current PF300 plant design there are two separate pieces of corrugated PVC pipe that needs to be welded together at a $30\degree$ angle (Figure 2).
 This is done in an effort to maximize the space within the tanks since the plate settlers in the top half of the tank are also set at $30\degree$.
-However, one of the issues with this design is that welding the two sections of corrugated HDPE pipe together is labor-intensive and difficult to line up precisely.
-We want to explore altering the design of the sedimentation tank to a single larger diameter tank size to avoid the necessity of welding two sections of pipe.
-This would allow us to increase the capacity of the PF300 and make it easier to fabricate.
+In the larger, built in place AguaClara plants, the lost area due to the plate settlers being at this angle must be accounted for in the capture velocity of the plate settlers.
+However, since the current PF300 design is angled this way, there is no need to account for that.
+While having the angled design makes the math easier, it brings up some other issues with the design.
+It is rather labor-intensive and difficult to line up these pieces precisely and weld them together.
+Our partners in Honduras, Agua Para el Pueblo, has expressed their frustration with the assembly of the PF300.
+In response to this, we want to explore the option of altering the design of the sedimentation tank to a single larger diameter tank size to avoid the necessity of welding two sections PVC pipe.
+This would simplify the assembly of the plant and also allow us to design a plant with a larger flow rate.
 At larger capacities the loss of a smaller percentage of the space due to the angled plate settlers is less of an issue than in the smaller design.
 In addition we will be addressing the question of whether it is more cost effective to build and operate multiple PF300 plants or have a larger plant, 3-5 L/s, that can be built instead.

 [Why did the first version of PF300 have a sloped upper section? ]:#